Audible intruder alarms & noise nuisance

 We often receive complaints of noise from persistent ringing of audible intruder alarms installed in homes.
 Here is what usually happens if an alarm sounds:

-- If they hear an alarm, neighbours may contact the police who will only usually visit if someone is trying to break in at the time of the call.
-You can register your key-holder details on the Hampshire Constabulary website.
+If they hear an alarm, neighbours may contact the police who will only usually visit if someone is trying to break in at the time of the call.
+The police may also hold key holder details.

 - We will visit your neighbour's home to assess the noise level of the alarm.
 We will also try to find out when the alarm owners are due to return.
 If we discover that the owners are likely to be away for more than a few hours and the noise is deemed to be a "statutory noise nuisance" we will take formal action.
 This will involve serving a noise abatement notice (Environmental Protection Act 1990)